glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 `depositSplitPercent6Decimals` values should also be 1000000.
 If that invariant doesn't hold, an error needs to be thrown.

-Within each "solarFarms" list, each element must have a unique "farmId".
+Within the "solarFarms" output list, each element must have a unique "farmId".

+cgpLeftovers can never have a negative value.

+If a solar farm is listed in migratingToUtah but does not appear in the list of solar farms, that is an error.

 ## Type Notes